regione-piemonte/decsira/README.md

  * Switch to the update branch (*ms_update*):

     `git checkout ms_update`

+ * Align the MapStore2 submodule to the version used by the new branch:

+    `git submodule update`

  * Ensure that you have **NodeJS** version >= 12 and an NPM version >= 6 installed.
 A compatible version can be downloaded from [here](https://nodejs.org/en/blog/release/v12.16.1/).
 You can check the current versions using the following commands: